magnus-untal/hawkfi-dev-exam/README.md

 # GREETINGS!

-Hey HawkFi evaluating team!
+Hey HawkSight evaluating team!
 My name is Magnus.
 I know this application isn't exactly perfect -> some flaws in UI and missing warnings when trying to input wrong values, but I tried to ensure that these values would not go through at all in the first place.

 ## Things I've done:
 - New Pool Function